lkingland/smartsocket/README.md

 # smartsocket

+Use a YubiKey for GPG auth when either local or connected remotely via ssh.

 A smart GPG SSH agent socket proxy that dynamically routes to either a remote forwarded socket or a local gpg-agent socket.